 More important reminders when working on or near scaffolding in the workplace:

-- All employees who erect, handle use, inspect, clean or dismantle scaffolding must be trained by a competent person.
+- All employees who construct, use, inspect, clean, or dismantle scaffolding must be trained by a competent person.
 All users must be trained to spot and report hazards.

 - Scaffolds and all components shall be inspected by a competent person before each work shift, after changing weather conditions, or after prolonged work interruptions.